nehasharma2513/PythonAPI_challlenge/README.md

 ## VacationPy

-The Python script is written to perform the following steps using the Geoapify API :
+The Python script(PythonAPI_challenge/starter_code/VacationPy) is written to perform the following steps using the Geoapify API :

 1. Create a map that displays a point for every city in the city_data_df DataFrame